On duty with a Dales district nurse

 It’s obviously a very challenging time, and the situation is changing every day.
-I had to put some of the education work on the back-burner and roll up my sleeves to help the team out.
+I had to put some of the education work on the back burner and roll up my sleeves to help the team out.
 We’ve been seeing a lot of patients we wouldn’t usually visit, but because they’ve been shielding, we’ve had to treat them at home instead of in a clinic.
 Some of our patients are testing positive, and a couple of staff have been poorly with coronavirus.
 But nurses are very resilient.
-It’s like a Blitz mentality here: if crisis hits, let’s pull together.
+It’s like a Blitz mentality here: if a crisis hits, let’s pull together.
 I’m very proud of that.

 What are the biggest challenges of rural district nursing?

 Probably tractors!
 I used to have a bigger car, but after my first week here I decided to get a Mini instead, so I could nip past them on country lanes.
 And if you get stuck behind a flock of sheep, you’re scuppered!
 Seriously, though, the places we’re working in can be very remote – district nurses up in Settle can be driving 100 miles a day.
 And the Wi-Fi connectivity isn’t always great for updating patient notes online.
 You get to know all the lay-bys that are signal hotspots.